 Biology means the study of living things.
-Biologists investigate animals, plants and microbes in many different ways and at a huge range of scales from molecules and cells to individual organisms, populations and ecosystems.
+Biologists investigate animals, plants and microbes in many different ways and on a huge range of scales from molecules and cells to individual organisms, populations and ecosystems.

 During the past few decades the study of biology has undergone rapid change and has had a significant impact on the way we live.
 We are now able to produce antibiotics and vaccines, grow disease resistant crops, transplant organs and manipulate genes.
 Biologists today are actively researching solutions to vital concerns such as increasing world food supply, improving and protecting our environment and conquering disease.
 We need to know how micro-organisms, plants and animals work and how they interact on land and in the sea and freshwaters.
 Of increasing importance to us is global climate change and how this affects the living world.